Recent research from Onapsis and Digital Shadows provides evidence of how cybercriminals target and exploit SAP and Oracle ERP applications.

 The research report includes what cyberattackers are doing to gain information about exploits for these business-critical applications and what steps organizations can do to protect themselves.

-Digital Shadows and Onapsis will be hosting a webcast on August 29th to review the research and give attendees the chance to speak directly with the writers of the report with a live Q&A.
+Digital Shadows and Onapsis hosted a webcast on August 29th to review the research and give attendees the chance to speak directly with the writers of the report with a live Q&A.

 Access the DHS US-CERT Alert

 The U.S. Department of Homeland Security (DHS) has issued an alert regarding the research in this report.xxxxxxx xxxxxxxxxx xxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Onapsis researchers are available to discuss this report and other aspects of ERP cybersecurity at your convenience.

 Frequently Asked Questions

 Q1: What is the nature of this threat report?
 Why are you publishing this?